dgroomes/my-software/go/README.md

       | pkg/my-fuzzy-finder-lib/fuzzy.go      | 1797   | 667                   |
       | pkg/my-fuzzy-finder-lib/fuzzy_test.go | 1246   | 33                    |
       | pkg/go-body-omitter/main.go           | 326    | 111                   |
-4. Build all executables:
+5. Try `posix-nushell-compatibility-checker`:
     * ```nushell
-      mkdir bin; go build -o bin  './...'
+      'echo "hello world"' | do run posix-nushell-compatibility-checker
       ```
+6. Build all executables:
+    * ```nushell
+      do build
+      ```
     * The executables (i.e. `my-launcher`, `my-fuzzy-finder`) will be in the `bin/` directory.
-Try them out as needed to
-      do validation and exploration.
-If you are satisfied, then you can install the executables globally with the next
+Try them out as needed to do validation and exploration.
+If you are satisfied, then you can install the executables globally with the next step.
-      step.
-5. Build and install the executables to your `GOBIN`:
+6. Build and install the executables to your `GOBIN`:
     * ```nushell
-      go install './...'
+      do install
       ```
     * Now you can run the executables, like `my-launcher`, from anywhere on your system.